 Knowledge exchange activities can help you to increase the impact of your research.
 Impact is defined as “the demonstrable contribution of research to changes that bring benefits to the economy, society, culture, public policy or services, health, the environment or quality of life”.

-In the College of Arts, Humanities and Social Science (CAHSS), we aim to contribute economic, social, cultural and environmental benefits to society.
+In the College of Arts, Humanities and Social Sciences (CAHSS), we aim to contribute economic, social, cultural and environmental benefits to society.

 Industry, policy, practice and the public are our main target groups for activity.
 In practice, a lot of knowledge exchange engages across these audiences.
 Through mutual exchange and collaboration, the process also benefits academic teaching and research.